This post may contain affiliate links. Please see my disclosure policy for details.

 9. Princess Pier Torquay

-Once upon a time there was a ‘Islander’ arcade here, but was demolished in the early 1970s.
+Once upon a time there was an ‘Islander’ arcade here but was demolished in the early 1970s.

 While visiting you can take a stroll down this restored pier and enjoy some spectacular views of the coast and marina.
 Or, take a seat and watch the world pass by you.
 It’s up to you.